 Infection with Mycobacterium tuberculosis (alcohol and acid-fast bacillus) causes active tuberculosis.
 It is classified under the M. tuberculosis complex group, which includes 4 other mycobacteria that can cause active tuberculosis: M. canettii, M. microti, M. bovis, and M. africanum.

 M. tuberculosis is an obligate-aerobic, nonmotile, non-spore-forming, catalase-negative, and facultative intracellular bacteria.
 The high lipid content of M. tuberculosis gives it many unique clinical characteristics.
 These include resistance to several antibiotics and ability to survive in many extreme conditions.
 It also takes a long time to divide (around 16 to 20 hours), a significantly slower rate compared to other bacteria, which usually takes less than an hour.

 The organism has a poor reaction to Gram stain and thus, is not classified as gram-positive or gram-negative.
 However, sometimes weakly positive cells are observed on Gram stain, referred to as “ghost cells.”
 As M. tuberculosis retains some stains even after being treated with solutions containing acids, hence it is considered an acid-fast bacillus.
 The Ziehl-Neelsen stain and the Kinyoun stain are most commonly used to identify M. tuberculosis.
 The test dyes the acid-fast bacilli bright red which makes it distinct against a blue background.

-Humans are the only known population in which M. tuberculosis naturally lives and reproduces.
+Humans are the only known host in which M. tuberculosis naturally lives and reproduces.
 The organism is spread primarily as an airborne aerosol from an individual in the infectious stage of tuberculosis although transdermal and gastrointestinal (GI) transmission is also possible.

 Tuberculosis has a global distribution, and over two billion people (around 30% of the world's population) are suspected to be infected with M. tuberculosis.
 In 2003, the global incidence of tuberculosis reached its peak but has been declining slowly ever since.
 Most new cases of the disease in 2016 were reported from Asia (around 45%), followed by Africa (around 25%).
 The WHO reported in 2016 that approximately 10.4 million people became infected with tuberculosis, of which approximately 1.7 million died.